 How is invoice factoring used?

-The reason there’s a demand for factoring is because of long payment terms.
+The reason there’s a demand for factoring is because of cash flow issues caused by long business to business (B2B) payment terms.
 In many industries, it’s not uncommon for standard payment terms to be anywhere from 30 to 120 days.
-Instead of business owners being paid right after they’ve delivered goods and/or services, they have to wait to receive payment.
+Instead of business owners being paid right after they’ve delivered goods and/or services, they have to wait to receive customer payments.

 - Making payroll